sonu0825/love-calculator/README.md

 # love-calculator
-Check the love percentage og two lovers
+Check the love percentage of two lovers